***Last updated June 20th, 2026***

 Site Speed & Mobile Usability

 Mobile performance can make or break your rankings.
 Tools like PageSpeed Insights and Google’s Mobile Friendly Test quickly point out fixes for faster loading and better usability on phones and tablets.
 Compress images, cut down on redirects, and choose a responsive site theme—you’ll boost rankings and user satisfaction.
+This does end up being a little more complicated than it sounds at first and I tend to recommend perfecting content before worrying abut optimizing speed for that reason.
+It is still very important, but at the end of the day load times are pretty fast overall and I find providing a lot of value to the reader still trumps and instantly loaded page that isn’t as great.

 Helpful Advanced SEO Tips for Affiliate Sites